Cargo Repositories

 - Via REST API: Add the

-For existing repositories, reindex after enabling sparse indexing.
-For new repositories, no initialization time is required, as no Git clone is created behind the scenes.
+For existing repositories that still use the legacy Git index, migrate the repository to the sparse HTTP index by enabling sparse index support, then reindex.
+For new repositories that use sparse indexing, no initialization time is required, as no Git clone is created behind the scenes.

 - When configuring as a Smart Remote repository, the URL should use the following syntax: